Bridger Animal Nutrition

 a subsidiary of Bridger Feeds

-Kris is the GM and oversees all the day to day operations.
+Kris oversees all the day to day operations.

 Kris was born and raised in Montana.
 Growing up outside Missoula her love for animals started young at her grandparent’s ranch in Hall.
 Kris grew up with horses, showing registered Angus cattle in 4-H and competing in Livestock and Meat Judging in FFA.
 Kris has owned many animals including Angus cattle, dogs, cats, frogs, fish, a guinea pig and a chinchilla.